 It is a good idea to allow for more quiet zone space than is strictly required in case of ink spread or printing inaccuracies

-If you are unclear on any of our terms used here, please contact us.
+If you are unclear on any of the terms used here, please contact us.